Are You at Risk of Developing DVT?

 Moving your body increases your circulation and prevents blood from forming clots.

 In severe cases, where the clots are very large or are causing tissue damage, our team may recommend surgery, such as a surgical thrombectomy.
 The surgeon makes an incision in the blood vessel, locates the clot, and removes it.
-Then, the damaged vessel and tissue is repaired.
+Then, the damaged vessel and tissue are repaired.

 Our team may also recommend a minimally invasive procedure such as sclerotherapy.
 During this procedure a chemical solution is injected into the affected vein — often a varicose or spider vein — causing its walls to collapse.
 Blood is then rerouted to healthy veins.